 What is carbon farming?

-All agricultural production originates from the process of plant photosythesis.
+All agricultural production originates from the process of plant photosynthesis.

 With energy from the sun, plants combine carbon dioxide CO2 from the air with water and minerals from the soil to produce carbohydrates, building their bodies and the soil around them.
 Carbon is recognized as a key energy currency of biological systems, including agricultural systems.
 Agricultural production depends on plant photosynthesis to move carbon dioxide out of the atmosphere and into the plant, where it is transformed into agricultural products: food, flora, fuel or fiber.